Cannabinoid Drugs, Medicinal Cannabis and Opioid Drugs

-Please see Chapter 9, Question 1 on the different types of authorization that must be obtained when importing, manufacturing and cultivating medicinal cannabis.
+Please see Question 1 of Medicinal Cannabis on the different types of authorization that must be obtained when importing, manufacturing and cultivating medicinal cannabis.

 As cannabis is a euphoriant substance, a company must – in addition to the licence to import, manufacture and/or cultivate the different cannabis products – also obtain an authorization to handle euphoriant substances.